Don't Pass@k: A Bayesian Framework for Large Language Model Evaluation: Experiments

-To complement the aggregate view from \cref{fig:showcase}, we analyze the \emph{worst-case} bootstrap replicates, those requiring the maximum trials to stabilize rankings. \cref{fig:combined_rankings} presents these trajectories as competition-style rankings, with each line tracing a model's rank position across incrementally added trials.
-Convergence is achieved when the ranking order remains unchanged for all subsequent trials.
+\paragraph{Worst-case scenarios} To further distinguish the \bayes{N} framework from \avg{N}, we analyze the \emph{worst-case} bootstrap replicates, i.e., those that either require the maximum number of trials to stabilize the rankings or fail to converge.
+For 11 LLMs, \Cref{fig:combined_rankings_1} shows these trajectories as competition rankings, with each line tracing a model’s rank as trials accumulate; convergence is defined as the point at which the ranking order remains unchanged for all subsequent trials.
+In \aimefour{} the ranking converges at trial~75, in \hmmt{} at trial~78, and in \brumo{} at trial~68, whereas in \aimefive{} no convergence is observed within 80 trials, underscoring persistent instability and the need for additional trials or \bayes{N}'s credible intervals.
+When a ranking does not converge within the trial budget (as for \aimefive{} in \Cref{fig:showcase}) only \bayes{N} can be used to quantify uncertainty and estimate the minimum \(N\) required for a reliable ranking (see \Cref{sec:sim_ranking_variance}).

-For \aimefour{} (panel a), the ranking converges at trial 75, reflecting efficient convergence under \unibayes{N}.
-For \aimefive{} (panel b), no convergence is observed within 80 trials, underscoring persistent instability and the need for more trials and confidence intervals.
-For \brumo{} (panel c), convergence occurs at trial 68, demonstrating robust convergence.
-For \hmmt{} (panel d), the ordering converges at trial 78, indicating a slightly higher trial requirement.
-These worst-case examples illustrate \unibayes{N}’s tendency to achieve stable rankings with fewer trials than typical \pass{k} evaluations, making it a more cost-effective option for reliable model comparison.
-When a ranking does not converge within the trial budget (as for \aimefive{}), we can incorporate confidence intervals to quantify uncertainty and to estimate the minimum $N$ required for a reliable ranking (see \secref{sec:sim_ranking_variance}).
+This situation becomes even more severe as more models are included.
+As shown in \Cref{fig:combined_rankings_2}, when the number of models is increased to \(L = 20\), none of the datasets exhibit convergence.
+To examine convergence as a function of \(L\) more systematically, we consider a pool of 20 LLMs (\Cref{app:tab:modelid}) and construct 50 subsets of 5 models (\Cref{app:tab:comb5}), 20 subsets of 10 models (\Cref{app:tab:comb10}), and 20 subsets of 15 models (\Cref{app:tab:comb15}).
+For each subset, we generate \(10^{5}\) bootstrap replicates to estimate convergence@$n$. \Cref{fig:conv-comb} reports the resulting convergence@$n$ values across all subsets and replicates, showing that as the number of models increases, evaluation methods such as \avg{N} and the \pass{k} family become unreliable for estimating model abilities and producing stable rankings.